Demand Response Eligibility

 - Have an installed interval (IDR) or Edison SmartConnect® meter

-- Remain enrolled in a qualifying DR program for 36 consecutive months (if you have you been paid a technology incentive)
+- Remain enrolled in a qualifying DR program for 36 or 60 consecutive months (depending on the program and payment option selected) if you have been paid a technology incentive

 To be eligible to participate, your business must have a registered demand reaching or exceeding 200 kilowatts.
 You’ll need to choose a Firm Service Level (FSL) that reflects the amount of electricity you need to operate during a demand response event, and a participation option, which is the amount of time (15 or 30 minutes) you need to respond to each event.
 You’ll also need to commit to reducing your demand by at least 15% (and no less than 100 kilowatts) during each event.
-If you are an Essential Use customer, then you must set your FSL at no less than 50% of your average maximum demand.
+(See the program Tariff Sheet for details).

-If your business uses bundled service with energy demand of at least 200 kilowatts each month, you are directly enrolled in Critical Peak Pricing.
-For the first 12 months your business is enrolled in this rate, we provide bill protection—you won’t pay more than you would have paid on your previous rate.
-(Business customers with less than 200 kilowatts of monthly demand may enroll on an opt-in basis).
-Contact our Demand Response Help desk at 1-866-334-7827.
+For the first 12 months, your business is enrolled at this rate, we provide bill protection—you won’t pay more than you would have paid on your previous rate Contact our Demand Response Help desk at 1-800-990-7788.